 A flat world rewards knowledge, skill and innovation.
 According to Friedman, although jobs will be lost in the US as companies outsource manufacturing and services, new jobs will be created.
 But these new jobs will be more knowledge and skill intensive.
-Philippine call centers and Indian doctors will rely on the latest American software and will have lunch at Pizza Hut or McDonalds.
-Americans will have to adapt to greater competition from the rest of the world, but ultimately Americans will benefit because a flat world is a richer and more innovative world.
+Philippine call centers and Indian doctors will rely on the latest American software and will have lunch at Pizza Hut or Starbucks.
+Americans will have to adapt to greater competition from the rest of the world, but ultimately Americans will benefit because a flat world is richer and more innovative.

 Friedman makes valid points about the impact of globalization, the growing importance of knowledge and innovation, and outsourcing (and "insourcing," when one company invites another to operate an internal process, for example catering, accounting or human resources).
 But have they made the world "flatter" or a more even economic playing field?
 In some ways, yes.
 The fact that doctors in India can provide services to American patients through the internet opens what was previously a nontradable service to foreign competition.
-Supplier companies around the world will compete with each other to manufacture components based on detailed designs and systems encoded as digital information that can be transmitted around the world in seconds.
+Supplier companies around the world compete with each other to manufacture components based on detailed designs and systems encoded as digital information that can be transmitted around the world in seconds.

 But in other ways the "flat world" hypothesis tells only part of the story.
-It ignores another important fact about the globalization age: namely, the unprecedented concentration of business power that has taken place over the past twenty to thirty years.
+It ignores another important fact about the globalization age: namely, the unprecedented concentration of economic power that has taken place over the past twenty to thirty years.
 More intense competition has resulted not only in millions of small and medium scale firms fighting it out in the global market.
-It has also led to the concentration of economic power in the hands of a small number of lead or "system integrator" firms in each sector.
-These system integrators stand at the center of global supply chains and exert tremendous pressure on their suppliers to constantly reduce costs and improve quality and technology.
+It has also led to the concentration of productive capacity, technology, market power and branding in the hands of a small number of lead or "system integrator" firms in each sector.
+These system integrators account for an ever increasing share of production in a widening array of markets.
+They also stand at the pinnacle of complex global supply chains, and are deeply involved in design and production decisions made by their suppliers.